-Any health-related research project which involves humans, their tissue and/or data must be reviewed and approved by a Research Ethics Committee prior to the start of the study.
+Any health-related research project which involves humans, their tissue and/or data must be reviewed and approved by a Research Ethics Committee prior to the start of the study (including any advertising for study recruitment).
 This section details which projects require ethics approval, and the bodies and committees you need to apply to.

 - For research that involves NHS staff, premises, patients and or their data, including